Adesoyin/Product_Production-Project/README.md

 **Data Sourcing**

 I sourced the AdventureWorks2019.bak file and downloaded it as a .bak file.
-Afterwards, I loggedn my Microsoft SSMS 18, restored the downloaded file “AdventureWorks2019” from my device and imported it as a database into my server.
+Afterwards, I logged into Microsoft SSMS 18, restored the downloaded file “AdventureWorks2019” from my device and imported it as a database into my server.

-The four tables needed for the challenge were then gotten used select statement into Power BI for cleaning, analysis and visualization.
+The four tables needed for the challenge were then gotten using the "select" statement into Power BI for cleaning, analysis and visualization.
 1. Production.Product,
 2. Production.BillOfMaterials,
 3. Production.WorkOrder, and